taywils/patomic/README.md

 About
 -----
-- Patomic provides PHP developers with a RESTful API to communicate with a Datomic database.
+- Patomic provides PHP developers with a API to communicate with a Datomic database.
 - Built upon igorw's wonderful EDN parser for PHP [github.com/igorw/edn](https://github.com/igorw/edn)
 - Uses composer for easy dependency management